BlockchainRPG/brpg-docs/blog/v4-6-0-changes.md

 # Patch Notes

+- Characters will automatically regenerate health at 10% / hour
 - Fixed healing animation
 - Allow Players to purchase the starter pack directly from the game
-- Allow players tyo purchase the Originals Sticker Capsule directly from the game, using staked GOLD balance
+- Allow players to purchase the Originals Sticker Capsule directly from the game, using staked GOLD balance
 - Fixed Character not focusing correctly on load
-- Characters will automatically regenerate health at 10% / hour
+- Memory Fixes
+- Fixes for blank images